BoXHED/BoxHED2.0_Fuse/README.md

 - conda  (we recommend using the free [Anaconda distribution](https://docs.anaconda.com/anaconda/install/))

 ## How to use BoXHED Fuse -- Overview
-1. Obtain data -- Use MIMIC-IV-Extract (TODO LINKME).
-This is the data we will augment with note embeddings
-2. Get embeddings -- BoXHED Fuse will take care of this.
-The [tutorial](#tutorial) below explains this in detail.
+1. Obtain MIMIC IV data
+2. Preprocess MIMIC IV data using MIMIC-IV-Extract.
+3. Get note embeddings and augment preprocessed data.
+This is BoXHED Fuse's main functionality.
-3. Feed into [BoXHED 2.0](https://github.com/BoXHED/BoXHED2.0) -- Use BoXHED Fuse outputs to train and test on BoXHED 2.0
+4. Feed into [BoXHED 2.0](https://github.com/BoXHED/BoXHED2.0) -- Use BoXHED Fuse outputs to train and test on BoXHED 2.0